D-TACQ/ACQ400_MDSplus_TREESUPPORT/CREATE-MR-README.md

 There are a few repositories that will need to be installed first.
 The relevant repositories should be installed in ~/PROJECTS/, or using yum and pip.
 To create a ~/PROJECTS/ folder just run the following code:

-## Install acq400_hapi

-D-TACQ provide python API code via PIP.
-This should be installed using the following command:

-    sudo pip3 install acq400_hapi
+The PC should have MDSplus installed in the normal way at /usr/local/mdsplus

 ## Clone the tree support repository